-Employees who are appointed to the non-classified service and who are members of the state's retirement system may elect to remain in that system or elect membership in the Board's defined contribution retirement program when eligible.
-Such election must be made within 60 days.
+Employees who are appointed to the non-classified service and who are members of the state's retirement system may elect to remain in that system or elect membership in the Council's defined contribution retirement program when eligible.
+Such election must be made within 60 days of appointment.